Skip to content

 Section titled “Hands-On Exercise: Multi-Cluster Service Discovery with Simulated Mesh”

-In this exercise, you will create two kind clusters, establish cross-cluster service discovery, and demonstrate locality-aware routing with failover.
+In this comprehensive exercise, you will manually construct two local kind clusters running Kubernetes v1.35, firmly establish cross-cluster service discovery mechanics, and execute a verified locality-aware routing workflow complete with aggressive failover simulation.

 What you will build: